GSA/challenges-and-prizes/_all-challenges/1270-xtechhbcu.md

   # Rules

   The xTechHBCU competition is voluntary and open to all U.S.-based institutions that meet the eligibility requirements.
 Multiple submissions, i.e., more than one (1), addressing different problem statements/topics will be accepted from eligible entities.
-The registration information and upload submission must be received by **5:00 PM ET on September 9, 2021.**  Submissions received after the deadline will not be considered.
+The registration information and upload submission must be received by **5:00 PM ET on October 1, 2021.**  Submissions received after the deadline will not be considered.

   To receive prize money, entities are required to register in System for Award Management (SAM) and have or obtain an active CAGE code, DUNS number, and not be on the exclusions lists (debarred or suspended).
 Instructions on how to obtain a CAGE code can be found on the xTechHBCU registration page.